Updated: Dec 7, 2020

-When I asked him what it would take to make this happen, he informed me that it included a seven figure investment, flexible schedule (aka not a "real job"), and a thirsty desire to pitch brands to give you thousands of dollars in sponsorship.
+When I asked him what it would take to make this happen, he informed me that it included a seven-figure investment, a flexible schedule (aka not a "real job"), and a thirsty desire to pitch brands to give you thousands of dollars in sponsorship.
 Yikes.

 Our Marriage is Our Top Priority.